simplybusiness/signal/README.md

 ## Running the tests on CI

-At the `Seeings` section of your project, please do the followings
+At the `Settings` section of your project, please do the followings

 ### Add command lines